dapplets/dapplet-docs/docs/ex16-web-components.md

 We will be using the [LitElement](https://lit.dev/) library as an example.
 The library has different pulgins ([lit-plugin](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)) for formating and highlighting syntaxis in the Visual Studio Code.

-You can download and install them before starting the tutorial, or can find analogies of your favourite IDE.
+You can download and install them before starting the tutorial, or can find analogies in your favourite IDE.

 The initial code for this exmple is stored in this branch: [`ex16-web-components-exercise`](https://github.com/dapplets/dapplet-template/tree/ex16-web-components-exercise).
 You can pull it to go through the lesson.